How to Make Your Small Business More Successful

 If you haven't made one, it's not too late.
 Successful, established businesses update their business plan annually to review accomplishments (or lack thereof) and decide on new goals or directions.

 The financial health of your business is summarized by the income statement, the cash flow projection, and the balance sheet, which are contained in the financial section of the business plan.
 From there you can determine ways to make your business more profitable by increasing sales, reducing losses, or cutting expenses.
 If you want your business to be more successful, you need a plan for how to get there.

 No one goes to the grave wishing they had spent more time in the office.
 Too many business owners sacrifice their mental and physical health, family relationships, and friends in pursuit of their business goals.

 Don't be one of them—find an acceptable level of work-life balance.
 Getting enough sleep, taking time for family and friends, and getting regular exercise will help you stay healthy and allow you and your business to prosper over the long term.

 Make This Your Best Year Ever

-That work may be as simple as investing in a new tool or as difficult as changing your thinking about some of your business processes.
-But you haven’t brought your business this far to just let it stagnate, have you?
-Here’s to your best year ever!
+That work may be as simple as investing in a new tool or as challenging as changing your thinking about some of your business processes.
+But you haven’t brought your business this far only to let it stagnate, have you?
+Make the next year your best year yet.